valenrio66/firstconnected/README.md

 ```

 6. App is running on port: 8080
-7. Test it using Thunder Client in VSCode or Using Postman with the URL is
+7. Test it using Thunder Client Extensions in VSCode or Using Postman with the URL is
 ```sh
 http://localhost:8080
 ```